 Use a SoFi personal loan to consolidate high-interest rate credit card debt, tackle a home improvement project, or help with a major expense, like an unexpected home repair or medical emergency.

-SoFi personal loans are not for student debt, however, the company has a large student debt refinancing program.
+SoFi personal loans are not for student debt, however; the company has a large student debt refinancing program; you can look for SoFi student loan refinancing here.

 How do I qualify for this Cadillac of personal loans?